 To the prophets the east was a symbol of Babylonian exile and the saving presence of God.
 He traveled to Babylon and ultimately redeemed His people.
 The east became a place where God intervened on behalf of His people, bringing them salvation.

 Hordes From The East

 “The East” comes from the typical placement of the “others” in Real LifeWestern Europe.
 The usual candidates for the hordes include Mongols, Muslims, Huns, Hungarians, Scythians, or Russians, or Fantasy Counterpart Cultures of them.
 Like several of these cultures, they’re likely to have been Born in the Saddle.
 They’ll sometimes look stereotypically Asian, but they aren’t criminal masterminds like the Yellow Peril – they’re just a mass of Mooks born to be mooks.A culture can even be on both sides of the trope.
 Russians are a source of Hordes for Western Europe, but they themselves endured Mongol control for some centuries – it’s a popular trope in Russian folk tales.The Hordes from the East will often act like The Horde, but they don’t have to.
-Hordes from the East will always be presented as a feared foreign danger, but their behavior can vary.
-There’s a chance that they don’t pillage at all, or that they use clever strategies in battle instead of just brute force.Some cultures have their own tropes involving attacks from a particular direction.
+Hordes from the East will always be presented as a feared foreign danger, but their behaviour can vary.
+There’s a chance that they don’t pillage at all, or that they use clever strategies in big struggle instead of just brute force.Some cultures have their own tropes involving attacks from a particular direction.
 For example, an attack would have always come from the North/West in China, from the North-West in India, and from the North in Rome.
 Another variant is to have hordes from up north, Vikings or Norse barbarians.TV Tropes

 The East vs West In America